Cherry Turnovers

 • Add cold water in two parts until mixture forms a nice dough.
 Knead 3-4 times on floured surface.
 Pat into a ball and flatten.

-• Roll out onto a lightly floured surface.
+• Roll dough out onto a lightly floured surface.
 Cut out circles using a 5" wide bowl.

-• Place a generous spoonful of pie filling near center of each circle.
+• Place a generous spoonful of pie filling near center of each circle, about 1/4 cup.

 • Using your fingertip, spread water around the rim of each.
-Fold dough over and crimp with fork.
+Carefully, fold dough over and crimp with fork.

 • Place on parchment lined baking sheets and snip a couple of vent holes with scissors or a knife to allow steam to release.
 Bake in preheated oven for 20-25 minutes until golden brown.
 Cool on wire racks.